 When plants are first put in the ground, there is usually a stark difference between the native soil and the environment directly around the roots in the potting medium.
-During the establishment phase, particularly in warm weather, some adjustment down needs to be made to the usual MAD reached before watering, or the immediate root environment will become too dry before the roots have grown into the surrounding soil.
-The question this study sought to answer was: in two common soil types, what MAD percentage results in the least mortality and best health for these five native species during the first irrigated growing period, or in plain terms, how much should the soil be allowed to dry between irrigations during the first growing season for spring planting of these species?
+During the establishment phase, some adjustment down needs to be made to the percentage of MAD reached before watering, or the immediate root environment will become too dry before the roots have grown into the surrounding soil.
+The question this study sought to answer was: in two common soil types, what percentage of MAD yields the least mortality and best health for these five native species during the first irrigated growing period, or in plain terms, how much should the soil be allowed to dry between irrigations during the first growing season for spring planting of these species?

-Most landscape managers do not use soil moisture sensors to determine when to irrigate, but they do have access to reference evapotranspiration data (ET0) online through the California Irrigation Management Information System (CIMIS, http://www.cimis.water.ca.gov/).
+Most landscape managers do not use soil moisture sensors to determine when to irrigate, but they do have access to reference evapotranspiration data (ET0) online through the California Irrigation Management Information System (CIMIS, http://wwwcimis.water.ca.gov/).
 For this reason, and since many "smart" irrigation controllers also use this data, we chose to base our method of determining irrigation application timing on the water-budget model using this data (CIMIS, 2016).